Parth-nXp/Online-Fed/README.md

 ## Project Structure

-The project is divided into three main scripts:
+The project is divided into four main scripts:

 1. `dataset_generator.py`
    - **Purpose**: Contains the `DatasetGenerator` class, which generates synthetic data for federated learning.
 Each client’s input-output data is mapped to random Fourier features (RFF), and a corresponding label is generated.